 We have added the following sentence to the end of this paragraph on page 31, lines 789-793:

-“One possible explanation is that when the size of the mispronunciation is small (e.g. 1-feature change), infants are unlikely to map this label onto a novel object (for evidence from infant word learning see Dautriche, Swingley, & Christophe, 2015; Swingley, 2016; Swingley & Aslin, 2007).”
+“One possible explanation is that when the size of the mispronunciation is small (e.g. 1-feature change), infants are unlikely to map this label onto a novel object and even seem to be biased against doing so (for evidence from infant word learning see Dautriche, Swingley, & Christophe, 2015; Swingley, 2016; Swingley & Aslin, 2007).”

 p.
 33 says: "Looks to the target in response to mispronunciations may be slower than in response to correct pronunciations in infants (as predicted by TRACE, Mayor & Plunkett, 2014)..."
 This fact is certainly consistent with TRACE modeling, but it's strange to call it a prediction, since it was already shown by Swingley & Aslin in 2000.